mkohler/cython_swig/README.rst

     Here is the declaration for sgreeting, a function that creates a greeting.
 If you pass it "Monty", it produces "Hello, Monty".

-    sgreeting works a bit like sprintf.
-That is, sgreeting produces a greeting but it does not return it.
-It returns the number of characters in the output string, or a 0 if the passed-in buffer is too small for the output string.
+    sgreeting works like sprintf.
+That is, sgreeting produces a greeting but it RETURNS the number of characters in the output string.

-    So where does sgreeting put the greeting?
-The CALLER of sgreeting passes a buffer to sgreeting via the pointer OUTP, and sgreeting puts the greeting in that buffer.
+    So where does sgreeting put the greeting? in a buffer passed to it by the CALLER of sgreeting.

     This is a common pattern in C libraries.
 The CALLER allocates the memory.